TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

-where $h^p_q$ and $v^{pq}_{rs}$ are tensors representing interactions in the quantum system.
-In all CC formulations discussed here, to form equations (\ref{cc4}) for cluster amplitudes one needs to (1) find and efficient way for distributing and compressing tensors $h^p_q$, $v^{pq}_{rs}$, $t^{i_1\ldots i_k}_{a_1\ldots a_k} $ across all nodes, (2) define efficient algorithms for partitioning TCs of multi-dimensional tensors across parallel system, and (3) optimize communication between nodes to minimize the effect of the latency.
-To illustrate the scale of the problems, in brute force simulations we have to store 4-dimensional tensors $t^{i_1 i_2}_{a_1 a_2}$ and $v^{pq}_{rs}$ that require storage proportional to $n_o^2 n_u^2$ and $(n_o+n_u)^4$, respectively, where $n_o$ and $n_u$ refer to the number of occupied and unoccupied orbitals in the reference function $|\Phi\rangle$.
+In all CC formulations discussed here, to form equations (\ref{cc4}) for cluster amplitudes, one needs to (1) find and efficient way for distributing and compressing tensors $h^p_q$, $v^{pq}_{rs}$, \textblack{and} $t^{i_1\ldots i_k}_{a_1\ldots a_k} $ across all nodes, (2) define efficient algorithms for partitioning TCs of multi-dimensional tensors across the parallel system, and (3) optimize communication between nodes to minimize the effect of the latency.
+To illustrate the scale of the problems, in brute force simulations, we have to store \textblack{four}-dimensional tensors $t^{i_1 i_2}_{a_1 a_2}$ and $v^{pq}_{rs}$ that require storage proportional to $n_o^2 n_u^2$ and $(n_o+n_u)^4$, respectively, where $n_o$ and $n_u$ refer to the number of occupied and unoccupied orbitals in the reference function $|\Phi\rangle$.
 For CC simulations of the molecular systems defined by $n_o=200$ and $n_u=2,800$ one needs to distribute data of the order of 150 TB.
-Therefore, to make these simulations possible, the support from sophisticated HPC algorithms and applied math is indispensable.
+Therefore, to make these simulations possible, the support \textblack{of} sophisticated HPC algorithms and applied math is indispensable.